Which Course Should I Choose?

 - Foundation Degrees

 A Foundation Degree is a degree level qualification that combines academic study with Work Based Learning.
 Foundation Degrees are designed in association with employers and are qualifications that equip you with the relevant skills, knowledge and understanding to achieve academic results as well as improve performance and productivity in the workplace.
 Because of this, Foundation Degrees focus on a particular job or profession and are intended to increase the professional and technical skills of current or potential staff within a profession, or intending to go into that profession.
-A Foundation Degree can be compared to a degree-level apprenticeship.
+Once you have completed your Foundation Degree you can "Top Up" to Honours level with one additional year of full-time study.

 Degrees are the traditional academic route suitable for students with higher entry qualifications.
 Assessment is likely to include examinations.
 Degrees are generally usually studied over three years full-time.
 If you have a Foundation Degree already then you may choose to ‘top-up’ your Foundation Degree to Honours level.
-You should look out for the ‘Top Up’ courses in the prospectus that run alongside the Foundation Degree courses.
-These allow you to ‘Top Up’ your Foundation Degree to an Honours level.
+You should look out for the ‘Top Up’ courses that run alongside the Foundation Degree courses.

 - Joint Honours Degrees